mariamihai/neo4j-related/readme.md

   - name labels with `CamelCase`
   - property keys and variables with `camelCase`
   - cypher keywords with `UPPERCASE`
+  - relationships are `UPPERCASE` with `_` characters
-  - have at least one label for a node but no more than four
+  - have at least one label for a node but no more than four (labels should help with **most** of the use cases)
+  - labels should have nothing to do with one another
+  - better not to use the same type of label in different contexts
+  - don't label the nodes to represent hierarchies
+  - eliminate duplicate data.
+Create new nodes and relationships if necessary.
+Queries related to the information in the nodes require that all nodes be retrieved.

 ### MATCH